FriendsOfAkeneo/CustomEntityBundle/README.md

 A demo project has been created [here](docs/examples/CustomBundle) to give more examples about what we can do.
 It can easily installed using [this setup script](docs/examples/bin/setup_example.bash).

+More info about configuration can be found in the [bundle documentation](docs/index.md).

 ## Contributing

 If you want to contribute to this open-source project,